 - Adjustment layers: Adjustment layers are a type of layer that allows you to make changes to your photo without affecting the other layers in the image.

 - Blending modes: Blending modes are a way to change how layers interact with each other.
-They can be used to create a variety of effects, such as making a layer more transparent or changing its color.

 - Clone stamp tool: The clone stamp tool is a tool that allows you to copy a certain area of your photo and paste it elsewhere.
 It’s often used to remove blemishes or other unwanted objects from photos.